BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Command-Line Interface (CLI)

 For more advanced users, MoonBall provides a powerful CLI that allows adding files or directories, selecting compression schemes, running semantic-searches, and extracting archives directly from the terminal.
+The CLI supports enabling encryption, using 2FA, and other advanced options.

 ### Multi-Platform Compatibility